BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Sextus.md

 - Every manaims at tranquillity
 - Because every oosition is equally true - we must suspend from judgement
 - Suspension of judgement = tranquillity
+- Sextus tries to induce the appearance of equipollence by pointing out conf l icting appearances about questions of conduct (P i 145).
+If he succeeds, we cannot say what property a given subject has in its nature, but only what property it appears to have in relation to a given way of life, or practice, or law (163).
+This is one of the ‘tropes’ (or ‘modes’) of argument that lead us to suspend judgment about ‘the nature of external subjects’